vmware/versatile-data-kit/projects/vdk-plugins/airflow-provider-vdk/README.md

 pip install airflow-provider-vdk
 ```

-Then you can create workflow of data jobs like this:
+Then you can create a workflow of data jobs (deployed by VDK Control Service) like this:

 ```
 from datetime import datetime